igunsaya/hylia/src/index.md

 archiveButtonText: See all posts
 socialImage: ''
 ---
-and I asm a Full Stack Software Engineer @ Skyscanner.
+and I am a Full Stack Software Engineer.
 I mostly work with Javascript, React and trying to promote better a11y standards.